MahdiAhmed15/migty/README.md

+courseworkST4
-Used javascript,css,html for making our website's gallery and sitemap with content page and page editor
+Used javascript,css,html for making my website's gallery and sitemap with content page and page editor